Training the next generation of innovative, solution-oriented scientists

 About the fellowship

-The Bren School of Environmental Science and Management invites applications for the GCP Fellowship’s 2024 cohort.
+We invite applications for the GCP Fellowship’s 2025 cohort.
 The successful candidates will work with a team of interdisciplinary scientists to conduct innovative research on various topics.
 Research topics will be wide-ranging and often at the intersection of global change ecology, hydrology, terrestrial ecology, biodiversity, and climate science, with a quantitative focus on understanding the impacts of global change on the world's terrestrial ecosystems.

 The purpose of the GCP Fellowship is to foster a community of interdisciplinary postdoctoral scientists using cutting-edge analytical tools to solve some of today’s most pressing environmental challenges.
 During the two-year fellowship, postdoctoral scholars will interact with a team of faculty who offer distinct skill sets and perspectives through collaborative opportunities that support each postdoc’s research project and career goals.